Mzhenian/CrispyCrumbsServer/wiki/README.md

 ### 3.2 Download the Web Version

-- Clone or download the [CrispyCrumbsWeb](https://github.com/Mzhenian/CrispyCrumbsWeb) repository.
+-download the latest released version of [CrispyCrumbsWeb](https://github.com/Mzhenian/CrispyCrumbsWeb) repository.

+- Or clone the entire repository and checkout the latest released version.

 ### 3.3 Initialization Option One: Easy & Fast Script

-1. Place both `CrispyCrumbsWeb` and `CrispyCrumbsServer` in the same parent directory.
+1. Insure both `CrispyCrumbsWeb` and `CrispyCrumbsServer` in the same parent directory.
 2. Open a command prompt in the `CrispyCrumbsWeb` folder.
 3. Run:

    ```
    .\init_website.cmd
    ```

 4. Wait for the website to open at [http://localhost:3000](http://localhost:3000).

 ### 3.4 Manual Setup